4th Princess Louise Dragoon Guards: Second World War

 All three squadrons were active on the Italian mainland by the time the regiment was transferred to the Canadian Infantry Corps.
 The regiment was assigned to 12th Canadian Infantry Brigade of the recently arrived 5th Canadian Armoured Division on July 13, 1944.
 The decision was the result of Eighth Army commander General Bernard Montgomery's concern that the division lacked the sufficient number of infantry battalions to protect the division's tanks against attacks by enemy infantry armed with shoulder-fired anti-tank weapons and self-propelled guns.
 The regiment, having established a reputation for courage and tenacity while operating as scouts, soon distinguished itself in its new role.
-It was ordered to take Monte Peloso on September 1, 1944, also known as Point 253.
-The hill, part of the enemy's Gothic Line was targeted by 1st Division's gunners for the better part of an hour before C Squadron began closing on the position at 13:10.
-As the Princess Louise began climbing it they ran headlong into paratroopers from 3rd Fallschirmjäger Regiment, preparing to mount a counterattack on nearby Point 204 and there was a furious, close-quarters gun battle prior to Lord Strathcona's Horse joining 4th PLDG in the assault on the main German defences, a handful of farm buildings midway up the slope.
-The Shermans blasted the startled paratroopers from the buildings, and the waiting Princess Louise cut them down with small arms fire.
-By last light Point 253 was in Canadian hands.
-The first battle as infantry had cost the regiment dearly, however: 35 men were dead and another 94 wounded.
+On September 1, 1944 4th PLDG was ordered to take Monte Peloso also known as Point 253.
+The feature, part of the enemy's Gothic Line was targeted by the Royal Canadian Artillery for the better part of an hour before C Squadron began scaling its forward slope at 1310 Hours where the Princess Louise ran headlong into paratroopers from 3rd Fallschirmjäger Regiment, preparing to mount a counterattack on nearby Point 204.
+A bitter, close-quarters gun battle ensued prior to tanks from Lord Strathcona's Horse joining the fight; blasted from their strongholds, midway up the hill the German paratroopers were cut down by the waiting Princess Louise with rifles and Bren Light Machine Guns and, by last light the position was in Canadian hands.
+It had come, at a cost, however - 35 men, Killed In Action and 94 wounded.
+The enemy dead are said to have been so numerous that a bulldozer was required to inter them in a mass grave at the base of the hill.

 A message penned by Eighth Army's commander, General Oliver Leese, congratulated the Princess Louise for their victory, made that much more remarkable based on the unit's very brief training as infantry.
-On 5 November 1944 the Princess Louise performed a bold flanking movement that forced the Germans to abandon Ravenna, resulting in the BBC crediting 4th PLDG specifically in a communiqué the following day, a departure from established protocol.
+On December 4, 1944 the Princess Louise were ordered to capture Ravenna, the site of a German Korps HQ.
+Forced to abandon their vehicles, east of Godo the intrepid scouts continued on foot to flank the town and force its surprised defenders, 114th Jager Division to withdraw.
+The achievement resulted in the BBC, in a rare departure from protocol lauding 4th PLDG by name in a broadcast, that night.